wellness in skin

-Wellness is a process in where we become aware of our health and make choices to achieve a healthy and fulfilling life.
-It is not just the absence of illness but a daily dynamic process of change and most of all: growth.
+Wellness involves the evolution of our awareness regarding our holistic health.
+It is not just the absence of illness, but a daily dynamic process of growth.

 What does all this have to do with our skin?
-Well, we all want to have a beautiful and youthful skin but must start by understanding one thing: beautiful skin is healthy skin, and healthy skin is only a reflection of overall wellness.
+Well, we all want to have a beautiful and youthful skin.
+But it’s time to shift the narrative about what beautiful skin looks like.
+Beautiful skin is healthy skin, and healthy skin is a reflection of overall wellness.

 Skin is the largest organ in our body and the barrier that separates us from the world's dangers.
 Our skin is working every second for 3 key functions: protecting, regulating, and sensing.
 Skin processes thousands of physical sensations, it’s the first major line of defense from the elements, absorbs impact and shock with collagen, and helps us regulate our temperature.
 So let’s start seeing our skin for what it is: a beautiful and amazing shield.

 Now, how can we have a more healthy and beautiful skin?
 There are 3 basic aspects to consider, and where different dimensions of wellness come into action:

 Skincare: Properly protect your skin, keep it clean and hydrated

 Diet: A nutrient rich and diversified diet will keep our body and skin healthy from the inside out